-7.2 Shared Work Directory
+8.2 Shared Work Directory

-We recommend that you put the QuartzDesk web application work directory, described in chapter 4.4, on a shared drive and make this work directory available to all cluster members.
-Not only does this make application and configuration upgrading easier, it is actually requited by all "Save" (for example, Save Log, Save Chart etc.) actions provided by the QuartzDesk web application GUI.
-These actions trigger two subsequent HTTP requests where the first request prepares the data and stores it in the WORK\DIR/tmp directory and the second request downloads the data and makes the browser open the Save As dialog.
+We recommend that you put the QuartzDesk Web Application work directory, described in 4.4, on a shared drive and make this work directory available to all cluster members.
+Not only does this make application and configuration upgrading easier, it is actually requited by all "Save" (for example, Save Log, Save Chart etc.) actions provided by the QuartzDesk Web Application's GUI.
+These actions trigger two subsequent HTTP requests where the first request prepares the data and stores it in the $WORK\DIR/tmp$ directory and the second request downloads the data and makes the browser open the Save As dialog.